Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Entanglement measures

 where $M = \sum_{i}^{}p_i \ket{\gamma_i}\bra{\gamma_i}$ and the minimization is over all possible sets of pure states $\ket{\gamma_i}$ and corresponding probabilities $p_i$ that reproduce the mixed state $M$. \\ For a given pure state $\gamma$, EOF is computed to the entropy of entanglement:

 where $\rho_{A}$ and $\rho_{B}$ are the reduced density matrices of the two subsystems.
 This definition can also be extended to tripartite systems.
-For a pure three-partite state $\rho_{ABC}(t)$, the EOF is given by \cite{Guo2020}:
+For a pure tripartite system, the density matrix is denoted as $\rho_{ABC}(t)$ and the EOF is given by \cite{Guo2020}:

 where $S(\rho _{A})$, $ S(\rho _{B})$ and $ S(\rho _{C})$ are von Neumann entropies defined as $S(\rho _{A})=-Tr(\rho _{A}\log\rho _{A})$ and same with $S(\rho _{B})$ and $S(\rho _{C})$. $\rho_{A}$, $\rho_{B}$ and $\rho_{C}$ are reduced density matrices which have the expressions \cite{Guo2020}, $\rho _{A}=Tr_{BC}\left (\rho _{ABC}(t)\right )$, $\rho _{B}=Tr_{AC}\left (\rho _{ABC}(t)\right )$ and $\rho _{C}=Tr_{AB}\left (\rho _{ABC}(t)\right )$. \\